DataWookie/exegetic-new-site/content/training/git.md

 topic: true
 subjects: ['Version Control']
 draft: false
+who: |
+  The course is for students, academics and professionals.
+Version Control is not just for developers.
+It's an indispensable tool for anybody who creates content on a computer (for example, source code, documents, presentations or web sites).
+It also facilitates collaboration between mutliple people working on the same set of files.
 intro: |
   A Version Control system is a fundamental tool for developers, analysts and reseachers.
 It provides the following benefits: